Bonnie Miller- Helping Problems Fail

 • Gaining my Master’s degree taught me about injustice, community, and perseverance

-• Getting hit by a car taught me about dependence, insecurity, and recovery
+• A motorcycle accident taught me about dependence, insecurity, and recovery

 • And working as a Narrative Therapist teaches me about collaboration, hope and curiousity